demchukg/newsfeederadicator/README.md

 The extension still has some bugs that I’ll fix later.

 Thanks for your attention, and have a great day! ☕️

+P.S.
+If you want to use this codebase, just mention me.
+But I doubt you’ll actually want to use this crappy code. 😅